Automattic/Edit-Flow/readme.txt

 = 0.8 (???? ??, 2013) =
 * Double-click to create a new post on the calendar.
 Thanks [bbrooks](https://github.com/bbrooks)
 * Post subscriptions are now saved via AJAX, which means you can add or remove subscribers without hitting "Save Post".
 This is especially useful for editorial comments.
 Thanks [cojennin](https://github.com/cojennin)
-* Modify which filters are used on the calendar.
+* Modify which filters are used on the calendar and story budget, or add your own.
 Thanks [cojennin](https://github.com/cojennin)
 * New Russian localization thanks to [te-st.ru](https://github.com/Teplitsa)

 = 0.7.6 (Jan.
 30, 2013) =